repOverlap function is designed to analyse the overlap between

 Skipped if ".step" is a numeric vector.

-If TRUE then perform downsampling to N clonotypes at each step instead of choosing the top N clonotypes in incremental overlaps.
-Change nothing for conventional methods.
+If TRUE then performs downsampling to N clonotypes at each step instead of choosing the top N clonotypes in incremental overlaps.
+Change nothing of you are using conventional methods.

-Pass NA to turn off any bootstrapping, pass a number to perform bootstrapping with this number of tries.
+Set NA to turn off any bootstrapping, set a number to perform bootstrapping with this number of tries.

 Logical.
-If TRUE then show output from the computation process.
+If TRUE then shows output from the computation process.